 - 1 pound ground beef

-- 1 pound ground pork Not sausage
+- 1 pound ground pork not sausage

 - 1 large onion, chopped into large chunks